-Almost all of the databases you will find through Ritz Research Guides have easy, built-in citation tools.
-Once you have clicked on an article title, look for an icon or link that says "Cite" or "Citation Tools" or "CiteNow", commonly located along the right side or top of the screen.
+Almost all of the databases you will find through Ritz Research Guides have easy, built-in citation tools for APA, MLA and other citation styles.
+Once you have clicked on an article title, look for an icon or link that says "Cite" or "Citation Tools" or "Cite this item", commonly located along the right side or top of the screen.

 APA (American Psychological Association) style is most commonly used to cite sources within the social sciences.
 Use the following printable sheets (PDF format) for a brief overview of various elements of APA style.
-This information comes from the Online Writing Lab (OWL) at Purdue University, an award-winning site that houses writing resources and instructional materials, free to users anywhere.
-The documents below will open in a separate window.

-What is an "annotated" bibliography?
+What is an annotated bibliography?

-An annotation is a summary or brief description of a source.
+An "annotation" is a summary or brief description of a source.
 When your instructor is asking for an annotated bibliography, they want a list of the sources with brief descriptions or summaries of those sources.

 The links below will take you to online documents with detailed instructions on how to create an annotated bibliography.